emfcamp/badge-2024-documentation/docs/capabilities/registry/haptic-feedback.md

 ## Providers

-It is expected that providers of this capabilty are hexpansions with some form of mechanical actuator attached.
+It is expected that providers of this capability are hexpansions with some form of mechanical actuator attached.

 Providers should subscribe to events of type `haptic` on the event bus: